Zach-ER/git-notes-with-mistakes/git.md

 This includes the changes to that file in a list of changes currently scheduled to be included in the next work chunk.

-Include all scheduled changes into a work chunk
+Include all scheduled changes into a commit
 ===============================================

 ```
-git chunk -m "Journal entry"
+git commit -m "Journal entry"
 ```

-Store all scheduled changes in a new chunk
+Store all scheduled changes in a new commit
 ==========================================

 ```
 git include --uptodate
 ```

-Include all changes *and* chunk them
+Add all changes *and* commit them
 ====================================

 ```
-git chunk -am "Journal entry"
+git commit -a -m "Journal entry"
 ```

 View list of recent chunks